-In this guide, you’ll discover everything you need to know about starting—and boosting—your career in freelance digital marketing.
+I’ve written this guide to share with you everything you need to know about starting—and boosting—your career.

 Here’s what we’ll cover: